-Self-esteem is one of those terms we hear so often that it is easy to lose sight of its importance in our lives.
 Self-esteem can be simply described as your internal sense of worth or how you regard yourself.
 More importantly, self-esteem helps determine your quality of life.
 The degree of positive and loving regard we hold for ourselves strongly influences our productivity, health, interpersonal relationships and mental and emotional well-being.
 Developing and maintaining a high degree of self-esteem requires a delicate balance between accurately assessing your strengths and limitations, while accepting and valuing yourself without conditions.

 There are many things that can happen to damage our self-esteem.
 Some examples are: